 '''

+prefixed with environment variables and suffixed with args for

+the 'interpreter' command. 'remote_path's last component must be

+a path to a command to execute (also upload destination if a

+'local path' is given).
+Uploading an interpreter is possible

+but requires that 'remote path' and 'interpreter' path do match.

+Examples::

 Run a 'local_script.pl' file sending it to a remote

 Perl interpreter

 command = {

 ''script_file'': ''local_script.pl'',

 ''interpreter'': ''/usr/bin/perl''

-}

 Run an inline script sending it to a remote interpreter

-'''

-'''

-command = \{
+command = {

 ''script_inline'': ''echo 'Hello, World!''',

 ''interpreter'': ''/bin/sh''

 Run a remote command

-command = \{
+command = {

 ''remote_path'': ''/bin/false''

-}

 Copy a local command and run it

-command = \{
+command = {

 ''remote_path'': ''/usr/local/bin/fio'',

 ''local_path'': ''/home/foobar/myfiodir/bin/fio''

-}

 Copy a local command and run it with environment variable

-command = \{
+command = {

 ''remote_path'': [''HOME=/root'', ''/usr/local/bin/fio''],

 ''local_path'': ''/home/foobar/myfiodir/bin/fio''

-}

 Run an inline script sending it to a remote interpreter

-command = \{
+command = {

 ''script_inline'': ''echo ''Hello, ${NAME:-World}'''',

 ''interpreter'': [''NAME=Earth'', ''/bin/sh'']

-Run an inline script sending it to a uploaded remote
+Run an inline script sending it to an uploaded remote

 interpreter

-command = \{
+command = {

 ''script_inline'': ''echo ''Hello, ${NAME:-World}'''',

 ''interpreter'': [''NAME=Earth'', ''/tmp/sh''],

-''remote_path'': ''/tmp/sh'',
+''remote path'': ''/tmp/sh'',

 ''local_path'': ''/home/user/work/cve/sh-1.0/bin/sh''

-}

-volume args: volume args for booting server from volume

-floating_network: external network name, for floating ip

-port: ssh port for SSH connection

-use_floating_ip: bool, floating or fixed IP for SSH connection

-force delete: whether to use force delete for servers

-wait_for_ping: whether to check connectivity on server creation

-kwargs: extra arguments for booting the server

-RETURNS:

-dictionary with keys 'data' and 'errors':

-data: dict, JSON output from the script

-errors: str, raw data from the script's stderr stream

-MODULE:

-rally.plugins.openstack.scenarios.vm.vmtasks

 '''

-VMTasks.boot_runcommand_delete_custom_image [scenario]

-Boot a server from a custom image, run a command that outputs JSON.

-Example Script in rally-jobs/extra/install_benchmark.sh

-MODULE: rally.plugins.openstack.scenarios.vm.vmtasks

-CinderVolumes.create_and_list_volume [scenario]

-Create a volume and list all volumes.
+Note that any of 'interpreter' and 'remote\path' can be an array

+''' volume_args: volume args for booting server from volume floating_network: external network name, for floating ip port: ssh port for SSH connection use_floating_ip: bool, floating or fixed IP for SSH connection force delete: whether to use force delete for servers wait for ping: whether to check connectivity on server creation kwargs: extra arguments for booting the server RETURNS: dictionary with keys 'data' and 'errors': data: dict, JSON output from the script errors: str, raw data from the script's stderr stream MODULE: rally.plugins.openstack.scenarios.vm.vmtasks VMTasks.boot runcommand delete custom image [scenario] Boot a server from a custom image, run a command that outputs JSON.
+Example Script in rally-jobs/extra/install_benchmark.sh MODULE: rally.plugins.openstack.scenarios.vm.vmtasks CinderVolumes.create and list volume [scenario] Create a volume and list all volumes.
 Measure the ''cinder volume-list'' command performance.
 If you have only 1 user in your context, you will add 1 volume on every iteration.
 So you will have more and more volumes and will be able to measure the performance of the ''cinder volume-list'' command depending on the number of images owned by users.

-PARAMETERS: size: volume size (integer, in GB) or dictionary, must contain two values: min - minimum size volumes will be created as; max - maximum size volumes will be created as. detailed: determines whether the volume listing should contain detailed information about all of them image: image to be used to create volume kwargs: optional args to create a volume
+PARAMETERS: size: volume size (integer, in GB) or dictionary, must contain two values: min - minimum size volumes will be created as; max - maximum size volumes will be created as. detailed: determines whether the volume listing should contain detailed information about all of them image: image to be used to create volume kwargs: optional args to create a volume MODULE: rally.plugins.openstack.scenarios.cinder.volumes '''

-CinderVolumes.list_volumes [scenario]
+CinderVolumes.list volumes [scenario]

-List all volumes.
+''' List all volumes.